learnk8s/learnk8s.io/src/askExpert201903/content.md

 _However, Shipper is more opinionated._

-As an example, Shipper is designed to take Helm charts as inputs and you can't use vanilla resources.
+As an example, Shipper is designed to take Helm charts as inputs, and you can't use vanilla resources.

 Shipper is also used for production infrastructure, so it's technically a more mature and reliable product than kubefed2.

-Here's a high level overview of how Shipper works.
+Here's a high-level overview of how Shipper works.

 Instead of creating a standard Deployment, you should create an Application resource that wraps an Helm chart like this: